-Seems like more and more of us are riddled with negative thoughts and self talk as of late.
+Seems like more and more of us are riddled with negative thoughts and self talk.
 As a female, I hear most of it from myself (of course) and from my closest group of female friends.
 Although it's definitely not a gender specific issue, most of my experience is from the female perspective.
-If there were a certification or degree offered in the art of negative self talk and self doubt my office would look like that of an Ivy Leaguer.
+If there were a certification or degree offered in the art of negative self talk and self doubt, my office would look like that of an Ivy Leaguer.

 I can talk myself in and out of anything and everything in a matter of minutes.
 I like me, you like me, I feel pretty, it's going to be fun, I don't like me, you hate me, I look hideous, I love this outfit, what am I wearing?!
 Somebody smack me.
 I'll refer to this as emotional messiness which ** I might add ** implies that it can be cleaned up.

 Think for a moment about what you have said to yourself today.
 Anything positive?
 Probably not.
 Today I've critiqued my body, my hair, my skin, my fitness level, my housekeeping skills, my sanity, my relationship status or lack thereof, and the fact that it's 9pm and I've yet to shower just to name a few.
 I decided to ask a few of my closest friends to tell me just 5 positive things about themselves ... and I'm still waiting for answers.
 To be honest, I couldn't answer that either.
 It just feels weird.
 We are so programmed to self deprecate.
 We have been trained to be ashamed of being proud or talking positively about ourselves as it comes off as arrogant and narcissistic.
 Makes absolutely no sense.
 When a compliment is given, I negate it and use humor to deflect acceptance making me appear humble and clever because that really matters and is getting me somewhere.
 Nope.
-Just take the damn compliment Amy.
+Just take the compliment.

 What I say to myself I would have to say to my best friend.